"What a wonderful painter you are!! With an intensely poetic mind and integrity." -FS

 Hopper’s work and he decided to study painting.
 The early influence had it's effect on him to the degree that The Wall Street Journal once wrote that "Some of Mr. Arsenault’s paintings could

 pass for works by Edward Hopper.”

-He and his wife Rev. Sue Koehler-Arsenault relocated to the seaside town of Rockport, Massachusetts in November 2014; on March 27, 2015 they opened The Art of David Arsenault Gallery at 26 Bearskin Neck.
-The Gallery relocated to 8 Dock Square in Rockport on December 1, 2016.
+He and his wife Rev. Sue Koehler-Arsenault relocated to the seaside town of Rockport, Massachusetts in November 2014.
+On March 27, 2015 they opened The Art of David Arsenault Gallery on Bearskin Neck.
+The Gallery relocated to it's current location at 8 Dock Square in Rockport on December 1, 2016.
 You can follow David and the gallery on Facebook at his page, The Art of David Arsenault, and on Instagram.